MechanicalRabbit/DataKnots.jl/doc/src/queries.md

     #-> chain_of(with_elements(column(:department)), flatten())

 The pipeline `p1` fetches the attribute *department* from the input data.
-In general, `Get(name)` maps a pipeline to its monadic composition with `column(name)`.
+In general, `Get(name)` maps a pipeline to its elementwise composition with `column(name)`.
 For example, when we apply `Get(:employee)` to `p1`, what we get is the result of `compose(p1, column(:employee))`.